GroupOfRobots/MiniRysMechanics/README.md

 # RobotMechanics
-This repo contains 3D elements desin and other
+This repo contains MiniRys 3D elements desin and other

-TODO
-1. Wheel design
+supervisor: Kuba Ostrysz